 Salaries for qualified welders are normally in the range of £10.00 to £18.00 an hour, depending on specialist skills.
 Bonuses and extra pay for shift work are common.

 Working conditions vary.
 For example, some welders work indoors, in factories or workshops, others outside, on construction sites, shipyards or oil rigs.

 In a factory or workshop, you might work behind screens to protect other workers from glare.
 Otherwise, you could be working outdoors in all weathers or in cramped conditions.

 You would have to wear tinted goggles or a headshield to protect your eyes.
 You would also have to wear other protective gear such as overalls, aprons, gloves, ear protectors and a hard hat.

 You would have to take great care to avoid accidental injury.

 You might have to travel to different sites and spend some time away from home.

 Many firms have a shift work system, and there may be opportunities for overtime.

-You could enter through the Engineering Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
+You could complete the Engineering Foundation Apprenticeship (FA), while in S5 or S6 at school.
 Entry requirements vary between colleges, but you usually need 3 subjects at National 5 including English and Maths.
 Some colleges also ask for Physics.